James Douglas, Lord of Douglas: Final campaign

 Douglas and his company joined Alfonso's army, which then was setting out for the frontier of Granada to besiege the castle of Teba.
 Uthman ibn Abi al-Ula, the Berber general in command of the Moorish forces, marched to relieve the border stronghold.
 At some point during the siege, Douglas was killed.
 Sources and commentators differ as to how.
 According to Jean Froissart and the Gran Cronica de Alfonso XI, Douglas was killed as a result of making a premature attack on the enemy.
 The Gran Cronica suggests this might have been during fighting for access to water.
 Citing John Barbour, some modern commentators believe he died in the decisive Battle of Teba.
 Barbour describes a grand battle in Spain but the setting is vague and the outcome ambiguous.

 According to the Gran Cronica de Alfonso XI, Uthman, unable to bring the Christians to battle, devised a stratagem in an attempt to force them to abandon the siege.
 A body of cavalry was sent to make a diversionary attack across the Guadalteba river, luring Alfonso out to fight while Uthman circled round to attack the Christian camp and destroy the besieging army's supplies.
-Alfonso, however, having received intelligence of Uthman's preparations, kept most of his army back in camp while he sent a contingent to meet the demonstration on the river.
+Alfonso, however, having received report of Uthman's approach, kept most of his army back in camp while he sent a contingent to meet the demonstration on the river.
 It is as part of this force that some commentators assume Douglas and his company joined the battle.
 When Uthman arrived at the enemy camp he found Alfonso's men armed and ready.
 He abandoned his attack and rode to support the diversionary force on the river where, unable to withstand the Castilian assault, his men were already starting to fall back.